 Thermoset Plastic MaterialsClick on any thermoset material in the chart below to learn about its properties.

-When you are considering plastic manufacturing companies, contact us to learn how you can benefit from our approach to custom plastics using a thermoset plastics.
+When you are considering thermoset manufacturing companies, contact us to learn how you can benefit from our approach to custom plastics, using a thermoset plastic material.
+We have extensive experience manufacturing parts and components made from thermoset materials.

 “Their materials and market knowledge is superior.”

-Learn about thermoset plastic material properties, see answers to frequently asked questions about parts and assemblies, and get other information on component fabrication and machining.
+Learn about thermoset polymer material properties, see answers to frequently asked questions about parts and assemblies, and get other information on component fabrication and machining.